-A student or group of students who distribute ten (10) or fewer copies of the same non-school literature, publications, or materials (hereinafter "non-school materials"), shall do so in a time, place, and manner that does not cause a substantial disruption of the orderly education environment.
-A student or group of students wishing to distribute more than ten (10) copies of non-school materials1 shall have school authorities2 review their non-school materials at least three (3) school days3 in advance of their desired time of dissemination.
-School authorities shall review the non-school materials, prior to their distribution and will bar from distribution those non-school materials that are obscene, libelous, pervasively indecent, or advertise unlawful products or services.
-Material may also be barred from distribution if there is evidence that reasonably supports a forecast that a substantial disruption of the orderly operation of the school or educational environment will likely result from the distribution.4 Concerns related to any denial of distribution by the principal shall be heard by the superintendent, whose decision shall be final.
+A student or group of students who distribute ten (10) or fewer copies of the same non-school-sponsored literature, publications, or materials shall do so in a time, place, and manner that does not cause a substantial disruption of the orderly education environment.
+A student or group of students wishing to distribute more than ten (10) copies of non-school-sponsored materials shall have school authorities review their non-school-sponsored materials shall have school authorities review their non-school-sponsored materials at least three (3) school days in advance of their desired time of dissemination.
+School authorities shall review the non-school-sponsored materials, prior to their distribution and will bar from distribution those non-school-sponsored materials that are obscene, libelous, pervasively indecent, or advertise unlawful products or services.
+Material may also be barred from distribution if there is evidence that reasonably supports a forecast that a substantial disruption of the orderly operation of the school or educational environment will likely result from the distribution.
+Concerns related to any denial of distribution by the principal shall be heard by the superintendent, whose decision shall be final.

-The school principal or designee shall establish reasonable regulations governing the time, place, and manner of student distribution of non-school materials.
+The school principal or designee shall establish reasonable regulations governing the time, place, and manner of student distribution of non-school-sponsored materials.
 The regulations shall:

 - 1. Be narrowly drawn to promote orderly administration of school activities by preventing disruption and may not be designed to stifle expression; - 2.
-Be uniformly applied to all forms of non-school materials; - 3.
+Be uniformly applied to all forms of non-school-sponsored materials; - 3.
 Allow no interference with classes or school activities; - 4.
-Specify times, places, and manner where distribution may and may not occur5; and - 5.
-Not inhibit a person's right to accept or reject any literature distributed in accordance with the regulations.6 - 6. -Students shall be responsible for the removal of excess literature that is left at the distribution point for more than days.7
+Specify times, places, and manner where distribution may and may not occur; and - 5.
+Not inhibit a person's right to accept or reject any literature distributed in accordance with the regulations.

+Students shall be responsible for the removal of excess literature that is left at the distribution point for more than \\\\\ days.